Auto Insurance for Doctors (Rates + Discounts)

 Some of the situations that make them eligible for discounts are as follows:

-- Credit Score— doctors, have a higher pay and therefore, a credit score of 650 and above dictate a high level of financial responsibility leading to more discounts.
+- Credit Score— doctors have higher pay and therefore, a credit score of 650 and above dictate a high level of financial responsibility leading to more discounts.

 - Education— a high degree of knowledge required for one to practice medicine is a sign of high levels of responsibility and personal integrity.
 Therefore, the insurance companies saving money on claims prefer to spend them on giving discounts to the medical professionals.

-- Students studying medicine— medical students with the grade of 3.0 or above are eligible for student discounts on their car insurance.
+- Students studying medicine— medical students with a grade of 3.0 or above are eligible for student discounts on their auto insurance.
 The student possesses a high level of personal responsibility meaning that they also have discipline on the roads.